Insignia of the Golden Fleece

 insignia of the Spanish Order of the Golden Fleece.
 The collar is modern and

-dates from 1900-1965.
-It is in silver gilt and is the proper Alpohonse XIII
+officer in the early 1950s.
+It is in silver gilt and is the proper Alpohonse

-type.
+XIII type.
 The neck decoration is c.
-1900 with a sapphire in the "pierre a fois".
+1900 with a sapphire in the "pierre

 Elements of the Spanish insignia to be noted are the fleece being in full profile,